vukor/docker-web-stack/README.md

 docker-web-stack
 ===========

-This is docker projects for run web apps as containers - nginx, php, mysql, postfix, dnsmasq.
+This is docker project for run web apps as containers.

 Docker images statistic
 ===========